-7. OVERALL CONCLUSION
+8. OVERALL CONCLUSION

-- 7.1.1 The Application Site is proposed for an RCHE.
-To assess the environmental impact of the Proposed Development, traffic noise impact assessment, industrial noise assessment, noise impact due to planned STP, qualitative air quality impact assessment, water quality impact assessment and waste impact assessment have been conducted. - 7.1.2 Appropriate precautionary measures such as setback of the proposed buildings from the site boundaries and adjusting the building disposition have been incorporated in the layout to alleviate potential noise impacts due to road traffic noise.
-With these measures, the Proposed Development will not be subject to unacceptable traffic noise or fixed noise impact. - 7.1.3 For air quality impact, vehicular emission impact, odour from the proposed STP have been reviewed.
-With mitigation measures, such as peripheral setback from the site boundaries and provision of adequate buffer distances, no adverse air quality impact to the Proposed Development is anticipated. - 7.1.4 For water quality impact relevant to stormwater discharge, the Proposed Development is to provide with a proper stormwater drainage system and screen facilities to properly treat surface runoff.
+- 8.1.1 The Application Site is proposed for an RCHE.
+To assess the environmental impact of the Proposed Development, traffic noise impact assessment, industrial noise assessment, noise impact due to planned STP, qualitative air quality impact assessment, water quality impact assessment and waste impact assessment have been conducted. - 8.1.2 Appropriate precautionary measures such as setback of the proposed buildings from the site boundaries and adjusting the building disposition have been incorporated in the layout to alleviate potential noise impacts due to road traffic noise.
+With these measures, the Proposed Development will not be subject to unacceptable traffic noise or fixed noise impact. - 8.1.3 For air quality impact, vehicular emission impact and odour impact have been reviewed.
+With mitigation measures, such as peripheral setback from the site boundaries and provision of adequate buffer distances, no adverse air quality impact to the Proposed Development is anticipated. - 8.1.4 For water quality impact relevant to stormwater discharge, the Proposed Development is to provide with a proper stormwater drainage system and screen facilities to properly treat surface runoff.
 Regrading sewerage issue, an on-site STP with proposed MBR tertiary treatment process is proposed and the treated effluent is proposed to be reused on site for flushing and irrigation use.
 Details of the STP, relevant treatment requirement, relevant standard, water quality issues, and proposed control measures, these are covered in a separate SIA study outside the scope of this EA.
-For these issues relevant to the STP and its discharge, please refer to the SIA report directly for details. - 7.1.5 For waste management and land contamination, with the implementation of good construction site practices and appropriate mitigation measures, the generation of wastes from the Proposed Development could be minimised.
-General refuse will be generated during operation phase.
-Standard approach that is widely adopted in other parts of Hong Kong will be adopted for the handling and disposal of domestic waste with proper refuse collection point.
-No adverse waste management impact is envisaged during the construction and operation of the Proposed Development.
-As the Application Site has been occupied by car park in the past and it is currently occupied by existing tenant, further investigation and site visit is recommended in later detailed design stage and the need for a further land contamination investigation will be subject to further review when full access to the Application Site becomes available. - 7.1.6 To this end, it can be concluded that the Proposed Development is considered sustainable in environmental terms.
+For these issues relevant to the STP and its discharge, please refer to the SIA report directly for details. - 8.1.5 For waste management, major waste types in construction and operation phase are identified.
+C&D materials, general refuse and chemical waste will be generated during construction phase while general refuse, clinical waste and chemical waste will be generated during operation phase.
+With the implementation of good construction site practices and appropriate mitigation measures, the generation of wastes from the Proposed Development could be minimised.
+Standard approach that is widely adopted in other parts of Hong Kong will be adopted for the handling and disposal of waste with proper collection point and facilities.
+No adverse waste management impact is envisaged during the construction and operation of the Proposed Development. - 8.1.6 For land contamination, as the Application Site has been occupied by car park in the past and it is currently occupied by existing tenant, further investigation and site visit is recommended in later detailed design stage and the need for a further land contamination investigation will be subject to further review when full access to the Application Site becomes available. - 8.1.7 To this end, it can be concluded that the Proposed Development is considered sustainable in environmental terms.